-We use the feedforward CNN architecture from \cite{guillaumin21} without batch norm as our standard ``small'' architecture.
-The ``large'' size roughly doubles the size of each convolution kernel.
+For our \emph{separated} experiments on the QG system we use two different feedforward CNN architectures from previous work without batch norm~\cite{guillaumin21}.
+We take the architectural parameters from this work as our default ``small'' architecture, while the ``large'' architecture for these experiments roughly doubles the size of each convolution kernel.
 This produces the architectures listed in Table~\ref{tab:cnndef}.
 We use $\mathrm{ReLU}$ activations between each convolution.
 Each convolution is performed with periodic padding, matching the boundary conditions of the system.
 All convolutions are with bias.
 The input and output channel counts are determined by the inputs of the network.
-Each input and output quantity has two layers, each of which is handled as a separate channel.
+For the QG system each input has two layers, each of which is handled as a separate channel.
+Quantities for the KF system have only a single layer each.
 These parameters are adjusted for each task to accommodate the inputs and make the required predictions.
-We implement our networks with Equinox \cite{equinox}.
+We implement our networks with Equinox~\cite{equinox}.

-We train each network with the Adam optimizer \cite{kingma14} as implemented in Optax \cite{dmjax}.
+We train each network with the Adam optimizer~\cite{kingma14} as implemented in Optax~\cite{dmjax}.
 The learning rate is set to a constant depending on architecture size: the small networks use $5\times10^{-4}$, while the large networks use $2\times10^{-4}$.
 The networks are trained to minimize MSE loss.
 Large chunks of 10\,850 steps are sampled with replacement from the dataset which is pre-shuffled uniformly.
 Then each of these chunks is shuffled again and divided into batches of size 256 without replacement.
 One epoch consists of 333 such batches.
 We train the small networks for 132 epochs, and the large networks for 96 epochs.
 We store the network weights which produced the lowest training set loss and use these for evaluation.

 For all input and target data, we compute empirical means and standard deviations and standardize the overall distributions by these values before passing them to the network.
 The means and standard deviations from the training set are used in evaluation as well.